xandratxan/metpy-x/README.md

 ## What is MetPyX?

 **MetPyX** is a collection of tools for x-ray metrology.
-**X-ray metrology laboratories** need to deal daily with a wide set x-ray radiation qualities, the filtration thicknesses to get each one of those qualities, and the operational magnitudes for radiation protection.
+**X-ray metrology laboratories** need to deal daily with a wide set of x-ray radiation qualities, the filtration thicknesses to get each one of those qualities, and the operational magnitudes for radiation protection.
 **MetPyX** provide tools to ease the management all of them.